Asajj Ventress: The Bad Batch

+Tales of the Underworld

+Ventress appeared in the third season of the Star Wars Tales Disney+ anthology series, Tales of the Underworld which aired on Star Wars Day 2025.
+Featured in "A Way Forward", "Friends" and "One Warrior to Another", it is revealed that after her death in Dark Disciple, Ventress was resurrected by the spirits of Mother Talzin and the Nightsisters, as Vos's love was a gift, presenting her with two paths; she could either stay with her fallen Nightsisters on Dathomir or she could return to the living.
+She chooses the latter.
+Years later during the Empire's take over of the Galaxy, Ventress underwent a new journey alongside Lyco Strata, a teenage Jedi Padawan who was looking for "the Path", which Vos established to help get young Force users to safety.
+After a battle against a Sith Inquisitor, a reunion with her bounty hunter acquaintance Latts Razzi and her droid assassin C-21 Highsinger, and an encounter with an elderly former Separatist and his granddaughter, Ventress and Lyco managed to find the Path, but chose not to go and instead continued travelling together.

 Other works

 Star Wars Resistance executive producer/head writer Brandon Auman revealed in 2021 that prior to its cancellation the series had almost featured a duel between Ventress and sequel trilogy antagonist Kylo Ren (respectively the first and last characters to use the titles of "Supreme Leader" in the Star Wars universe).
-How Ventress would still be alive after the events of Dark Disciple has not been revealed.

 Legends

-With the 2012 acquisition of Lucasfilm by The Walt Disney Company, most of the licensed Star Wars novels and comics produced since the originating 1977 film Star Wars were rebranded as Star Wars Legends and declared non-canon to the franchise in April 2014.
+With the 2012 acquisition of Lucasfilm by The Walt Disney Company, most of the licensed Star Wars Expanded Universe material produced since the originating 1977 film Star Wars was rebranded as Star Wars Legends and declared non-canon to the franchise in April 2014.